rcazzara/seldovia/_people/Alexandroff_Anesiem.md

 source_file: Cemetery Directory
 ---

 **ANESIEM ALEXANDEROFF** was born in Kodiak in March 1872 to John and Lubov Alexandroff.
-His name may be spelled as **Anisim** and his last name is sometimes spelled **Alexandroff**
+His name may be spelled as **Anisim** and his family name is sometimes spelled **Alexandroff**.

+The name Alexandroff is likely an outgrowth of the Russian name Aleksandrov.
+Early Russians at Kodiak and at Fort Ross had some version of this name and the Alexanderoffs were sometimes listed in US Census records as "Creole", meaning of a Russian father and Alaska native woman.

-He lived on  Woody Island, Kodiak in 1900, with Otto Anderson, from Sweden as a lodger.
+Anesiem lived on  Woody Island, Kodiak in 1900, with Otto Anderson, from Sweden as a lodger.
 In 1910 he lived with his parents, John and Leuboff (?)
 Alexandroff in Seldovia.
 In 1920 he and his wife Catherine were living on Kachemak Bay and he was a fox farmer.
 He had 3 adopted children including Andrew Beristoff.